electric-sql/pglite/docs/docs/sync.md

 shape.unsubscribe()
 ```

-There is a full example you can run locally in the [GitHib repository](https://github.com/electric-sql/pglite/tree/main/packages/pglite-sync/example).
+There is a full example you can run locally in the [GitHub repository](https://github.com/electric-sql/pglite/tree/main/packages/pglite-sync/example).

 ## syncShapeToTable API